Fwedpat/ChatPat/README.md

 ## Overview

-ChatPat is an interactive chat application that leverages Groq to provide intelligent, context-aware conversations.
-Much quicker inferance, assessability and ease-of-use, ChatPat is designed to understand and respond naturally.
-As someone who just wants to have a quick shortcut key that can answer my question anywhere without using Microsoft Copilot's slow, unintuitive interface or Chatgpt website.
+ChatPat is an interactive chat application that leverages Groq to provide intelligent, context-aware conversations with much quicker inferance, assessability and ease-of-use that other provided desktop apps.
+As someone who just wants to have a quick shortcut key that can answer my question anywhere without using Microsoft Copilot's slow, unintuitive interface or Chatgpt' App/Website.

 ## Features